rackerlabs/support-how-to/content/rackspace-email/set-up-mobile-sync.md

 ### Prerequisites

-The Mobile Sync service is only available to Rackspace Email Plus users.
+The Mobile Sync service is available only to Rackspace Email Plus users.
 Instructions for setting up email on a mobile device for a standard Rackspace Email account can also be found using our [Help Tool](https://emailhelp.rackspace.com/)

 ### Set up Mobile Sync

-You can find instructions on how to set up this service using our [Help Tool](https://emailhelp.rackspace.com/).
+You can find instructions on how to set up this service by using our Help Tool.

-1. Log in to the [Help Tool](https://emailhelp.rackspace.com/) with your email address and password.
+1. Log in to the [Help Tool](https://emailhelp.rackspace.com/) with your Rackspace Webmail address and password.

 2. Under Support Tools, tap **Set Up My Email**.